JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 }
 ```

 The `Unit` return type declaration is also optional.
-The above code is equivalent to
+The above code is equivalent to:

 ``` kotlin
 fun printHello(name: String?) {